Ganpatsingh05/Memory-Allocation-Tracker/README.md

 # Memory Allocation Tracker (Visualizer)

 ## Overview
-Memory Allocation Visualizer is an interactive educational tool designed to help students and developers understand memory allocation strategies, specifically paging and segmentation techniques.
+Memory Allocation Tracker/Visualizer is an interactive educational tool designed to help students and developers understand memory allocation strategies, specifically paging and segmentation techniques.
 The application provides a visual representation of how memory is allocated and managed in computer systems.

 ## Features
 - Interactive GUI for memory allocation simulation